Retirement Retirement Planning

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-So, before you lament never being able to retire, here are some things to consider that may shine a more positive light on your retirement prospects.
+So, before you lament never being able to retire, here are some things to consider that may improve your retirement prospects.

 Your retirement portfolio is in good shape